How You'll Learn: September 2021 Onwards

 Yes.
 Placements based in the UK can happen.

 Testing and isolation

-Students returning to university after the summer break should take a Lateral Flow test and receive a negative result before travelling.
+Students returning to university after the winter break should take a Lateral Flow test and receive a negative result before travelling.

 On arrival back in Falmouth, you should take two LFD tests (3 - 4 days apart).
 This is to reduce the risk of transmission following the movement of students across the country.

 Once back on campus, you should routinely have two tests a week, ideally three days apart, if you are studying on campus.
 This means you can be confident that you do not have COVID-19 and will not pass it on to any of your friends, housemates, academic team or our local community.

 If you’re not sure how to take a test, get in touch with the Rapid Response Team to arrange to take a supervised test.
 Contact email@example.com and they’ll get back in touch to confirm an appointment.

 You can book a collection time at the Penryn or Falmouth Campus.